CrazyForks/anyvm/README.md

 </a>

-Click the "Try it Now in Cloud Shell" button above to instantly launch this project in Google Cloud Shell.
+Click the "Try it Now in Cloud Shell" or "Open in GitHub Codespaces" button above to instantly launch this project.

 ```bash